chris-greening/spyrograph/_posts/2023-03-11-draw-beautiful-geometric-visualizations-and-animations-with-python-and-spyrograph.md

 ## What are hypotrochoids and epitrochoids?

-Simply put, hypotrochoids and epitrochoids are curves formed by tracing a point extending from the center of a circle as it rolls around the inside (for the hypotrochoid) or the outside (for the epitrochoid) of a fixed circle
+Simply put, hypotrochoids and epitrochoids are curves formed by tracing a point extending from the center of a circle as it rolls around the inside (for a hypotrochoid) or the outside (for an epitrochoid) of a fixed circle

 <p align="center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/simple_epitrochoid.gif" alt="Circle rolling around the exterior of a fixed circle and drawing a looping pattern" width="450px">